marixko/listing_arxiv/README.md

 pip install --upgrade google-api-python-client
 ```

 4. In order to send the list to your email, you need to create a Google API [here](https://console.cloud.google.com/apis/enableflow?apiid=gmail&project=imposing-kite-247601).
 Follow the instructions from [here](https://mailtrap.io/blog/send-emails-with-gmail-api/).
 Make sure you name the application as "Gmail API quickstart" and download the JSON file as "client_secret.json" in this directory location.
+Special thanks to [this StackOverflow thread](https://stackoverflow.com/questions/37201250/sending-email-via-gmail-python) contributors.

 5. Run listing_arxiv.py in your terminal or IDE